 Yes

-Mullvad has OpenVPN and WireGuard protocols available on almost every platform (Android only offers WireGuard).
-We like that it’s left out protocols like PPTP and IKEv2, using only the two best security protocols in town, because we don’t recommend using any other.
+Mullvad offers both OpenVPN and WireGuard protocols on almost every platform — Android only has WireGuard.
+We like that it’s left out older and unsafe protocols like PPTP and SSTP.

 Mullvad has two protocols: WireGuard and OpenVPN.

-Under Advanced in the settings menu, there are additional settings for each protocol.
-For WireGuard you can enable multi-hop VPN servers for double protection, or change your port.
-You can also choose between IPv4 and IPv6 connections, or stay with automatic.
+In Settings, there are also more options for each protocol.
+With WireGuard, you can enable multi-hop VPN servers or change your port.
+You can also decide between IPv4 and IPv6 connections.

 It’s a shame that Bridge Mode isn’t available on WireGuard and multi-hop isn’t available on OpenVPN.

-Split tunneling, which lets you decide which programs should use the VPN connection and which ones shouldn’t, is also only available on Windows, Android, and Linux.
+Split tunneling, which lets you decide which programs should use the VPN connection and which ones shouldn’t, is available on Windows, macOS, Android, and Linux.

-Mullvad has an in-built kill switch, so it’s always running, ready to stop your entire internet connection should the VPN connection drop, and you cannot turn it off.
+Mullvad has an in-built kill switch always running.
+This stops your internet connection should the VPN connection drop.

-Many VPNs make the kill switch optional, or have it off by default (like Surfshark).
-We like Mullvad’s approach because it prioritizes security and guarantees no accidental exposure of your real IP address.
+Many VPNs have their kill switches turned off by default (like Surfshark).
+So we like Mullvad’s approach because it prioritizes security and prevents accidental exposure of your real IP address.

 Mullvad can block your internet connection until you connect to an encrypted VPN server.